florayasmin/florayasmin/README.md

 ### hi! i'm flora :)
-a computer science student at the University of Washington, avidly exploring the intersections of computing, language, & human-centered design. interested in full-stack development, neuroscience, ai/ml, etc. currently practicing java, typescript, c, python, + more. check out my work!
+a computer science student at the University of Washington, avidly exploring the intersections of computing, language, & human-centered design. interested in full-stack dev, neuroscience, ai/ml, etc. currently practicing java, typescript, c, python, + more. check out my work!

 <!--